 Renee studied the rock further.
 “Heh.
 Well I worked there too.
 At a company called Cryoserv.
 But I bet you knew that.”

 “In fact I did not.
 That’s very interesting.
 Your head was cryopreserved by your employer then.
 The main reason I couldn’t know that is that Cryoserv’s office was destroyed in a fire.
 Many of the casks containing people preserved like you were destroyed.
 I don’t know why you in particular survived but all of their paper and computer records were also destroyed.
 A manifest of the survivors was hastily made.
 Your name was on it but scratched out.
-All the the survivors were taken in by another cryopreservation facility.
-All but yours.”
+All the survivors were taken in by another cryopreservation facility.
+All but you.”

 “I sincerely don’t know, but I’d love to find out.
 In any case I discovered your remains in a private collection — something that is strictly illegal, you see.
 The owner turned you over to me about a century ago, if only to get you off of his hands.
 And now I’ve revived you.”